fisma-ready/ubuntu-lts/README.md

 ## Setup

+* Install the [Chef Development Kit for your OS](http://downloads.getchef.com/chef-dk/mac/#/).
+This includes both Knife and [Berkshelf](http://berkshelf.com/), which are critical dependencies.

 * Install [Packer for your OS](http://www.packer.io/intro/getting-started/setup.html).
 For Mac OSX users, we highly recommend using a package manager like [Homebrew](http://brew.sh/) and then running:

 ```bash